 “With some ingredients, you would need higher dosages in the products to be effective, while other ingredients don’t pass the blood-brain barrier (and hence cannot be effective).”

 Your best bet is to practice good sleep hygiene and address any lifestyle factors that may be contributing to a fractured night of sleep.
-This might include limiting your caffeine intake after 2pm, exercising in the morning hours only, avoiding alcohol at night, getting sunlight throughout the day, maintaining a healthy diet, and making sure your bedroom is optimized for quality rest.
+This might include limiting your caffeine intake after 2pm, exercising in the morning hours only, avoiding alcohol at night, getting sunlight throughout the day, maintaining a healthy diet, and making sure your bedroom is optimized for quality rest with a white noise machine and weighted blanket.

 Do you want to see how your lifestyle choices impact your sleep?
 Download the free SleepScore App to track your sleep and log your daily choices like caffeine intake and exercise.
 Then, see what changes have the biggest impact on your rest.